HIPAA Compliance Essentials for 2026

 The HITECH Act of 2009 strengthened HIPAA enforcement and extended rules to business associates.
 It raised penalties, required breach alerts, and mandated BAAs.
 Together, HIPAA and HITECH form the full picture of modern healthcare privacy and security rules.

 There is no official HIPAA certification.
-Practices can get third-party audits and attestations of rule-keeping.
+Practices can get third-party audits and attestations of compliance.
 The Business Associate Program offers optional certification for business associates.
 Always verify that audits are done by qualified, independent professionals.

-How often should we conduct risk reviews?
+How often should we conduct risk assessments?

 What should we do if we experience a HIPAA breach?

 Start your breach response plan right away.
 Notify affected people within 60 days.
 Notify media if 500 or more people are affected.
-Report to HHS and run a full review that records scope, timeline, and fixes.
+Report to HHS and run a full assessment that records scope, timeline, and fixes.
 Keep all breach records for at least six years.

 2026 Compliance Guide Takeaways